What is the Amsterdam Dance Event?

 Where does the festival take place?

-The festival takes place in 90+ different venues throughout the city of Amsterdam.
+The festival takes place in 140 different venues throughout the city of Amsterdam.
+The actual locations will be announced at this page around May.

 How can I follow ADE online?

-You can follow us on Twitter, Instagram, and you can also like us on our Facebook page
+You can follow us on Twitter, Instagram, Facebook.

 How can I get in touch with ADE?